liberodark/GW2-Wine/README.md

 Just double click on install select your folder and install it.

-PS : Progress bar does not work now but when the install is finished you will receive an Install Complete message

 #### Run :

 Just double click on desktop shortcut in menu or desktop.